Blog

 Gen Z (born 2001 – 2013)

-Used to tech being part of the dining experience.
+Comfortable with tech being part of the dining experience, including using AI for reservations.

 See restaurants as part of their meal prep habits.
-According to the National Restaurant Association (NRA), “eight in 10… [are] inclined to purchase a meal kit if offered by one of their favorite restaurants.”
+According to the National Restaurant Association (NRA), eight in 10 would purchase a meal kit if offered by one of their favorite restaurants.

-Two in three Gen Zers view takeout and delivery as essential to their lifestyle.
-The NRA found that 85% of Gen Zers have ordered delivery in the last six months.
+Two in three Gen Zers view takeout and delivery as essential to their lifestyle, and 85% have ordered delivery in the last six months.

 Millennials (1980 – 2000)